 Information for Transfer Applicants

 Tufts welcomes transfer applicants to the School of Arts & Sciences and the School of Engineering who are in good academic and disciplinary standing at accredited two- and four-year institutions.
-To be considered for transfer admission, a candidate needs to have completed at least one year of college study by the time he or she plans to enroll at Tufts, with the exception of REAL (Resumed Education for Adult Learners) candidates.
+To be considered for transfer admission, a candidate needs to have completed at least one year of college study by the time he or she plans to enroll at Tufts.
 Applicants to the School of Engineering must meet a designated level of curriculum completion to be considered for admission.

 In order to receive a Tufts degree, students must be fully enrolled members of the Tufts community for at least two years.
 Therefore, students who have already earned more than two years’ worth of full-time college credit are discouraged from applying to Tufts.